 We’re going to use the Craft Module starter module available on my Github account.
 Installing it is as simple as following the instruction.
 Let’s walk through these together.

-6. Update the project’s composer.json file so that the class file is included in Composer’s autoload files.
-After that, we’ll need to rebuild the autoload files:
+craft-modulemodules directory in your Craft project.
+I’m going to do this in my CraftQuest project.config/app.php to bootstrap the module. composer.json file so that the class file is included in Composer’s autoload files.
+After that, we’ll need to rebuild the autoload files:composer dump-autoload

 With that done, we should be able to load our site just as before.
 Our module doesn’t do anything yet, so Craft should just bootstrap it and then continue on as normal.
 No errors is good good news.